ADEMOLA200/Ryujinx-Stable-Builds/README.md

 ## Contact

-For questions or support, feel free to open an issue or contact me via [email/social media].
+For questions or support, feel free to open an issue or contact me via [odukoyaabdullahi01@gmail.com].

 ---